home-assistant/home-assistant.io/source/components/device_tracker.markdown

 footer: true
 ---

 Home Assistant can get information from your wireless router to track which devices are connected.
-There are three different types of supported wireless routers:
+There are several brands of supported wireless routers:

 - [Actiontec](/components/device_tracker.actiontec.html)
 - [Aruba](/components/device_tracker.aruba.html)